MislavJaksic/Knowledge-Repository/REST/Book/RESTFulWebServices/README.md

 DELETE: delete; any response
 PUT: create or modify; request Entity-Body has a resource

-HEAD: fetch only metadate
+HEAD: fetch only metadata
 OPTIONS: check supported HTTP methods; response has an "Allow" header

-POST: create subordinate resource or append info to existing respresentation
+POST: create subordinate resource or append info to existing representation
 POST is defined in RFC 2616.

 PUT vs POST: who decides which URI is assigned to a resource?